ElihuJones/pigs-and-bulls/README.md

 If 1 player is chosen:

-Markup: *Computer generates word with no characters repeating, 5 characters long.
+* Computer generates word with no characters repeating, 5 characters long.
-          *Play Order:
+ * Play Order:
-            *Player inputs guesses until turns run out *Input word checked for valid input, if invalid, output invalid input and state input requirements to the user.
+  * Player inputs guesses until turns run out
+   * Input word checked for valid input, if invalid, output invalid input and state input requirements to the user.
-              *Program compares guess to secret:
+   * Program compares guess to secret:
-                *A correctly guessed letter of the word is a Pig.
+    * A correctly guessed letter of the word is a Pig.
-                *A correctly guessed and positioned letter is a Bull.
+    * A correctly guessed and positioned letter is a Bull.
-                *Player sees their count of Pigs and Bulls.
+    * Player sees their count of Pigs and Bulls.
-                *If the user guess matches the secret *the user sees a congratulations message and their turn count upon matching.
+    * If the user guess matches the secret
+     * the user sees a congratulations message and their turn count upon matching.
-                *If user fails to match by max count *they see a score screen, and what the word was.
+    * If user fails to match by max count
+     * they see a score screen, and what the word was.
-            *User can choose to play again or exit console.
+  * User can choose to play again or exit console.

 If 2 players is chosen:
-Markup: * Player 1  inputs 5 letter word
+* Player 1  inputs 5 letter word
  * Input word checked for valid input, if invalid, output invalid input and state input requirements to the user.
 * Player 2 inputs 5 letter word
  * Input word checked for valid input, if invalid, output invalid input and state input requirements to the user.
 * Player 1 goes first:
  * Follow Play Order for 1 player
 * Player 2 goes second:
  * Follows Play Order for 1 player
 * Game Victory Conditions for multiplayer
  * If only 1 player guesses right, that player wins, Victory Message with player #
  * If both players guess right on the same turn count, TIE Message
  * If no player guesses correctly, compare scores:
   * Highest number of bulls between players wins ang gets Message
    * If bulls is tied, highest number of cows win
     * If that is tied, they tied.
-Users can choose to play again or exit console.
+* Users can choose to play again or exit console.

 Concerns/Increased Scope Ideas:
 -------------------------------

 Formatted strings for user's ease in a console environment between windows & mac:
-Markup: * Correctly positioned letter in word is a pig and underlined.
+* Correctly positioned letter in word is a pig and underlined.
 * Correctly positioned letter in correct position in word is a bull and is boldened.
 Computer generated word:
-Markup: * Choose library/dictionary to retrieve the word from.
+* Choose library/dictionary to retrieve the word from.
 * Filtering that word for duplicated letters and word size.
 Invalid input:
-Markup: * If person is having a hard time selecting a word, programs generate a word.
+* If person is having a hard time selecting a word, programs generate a word.
 * Generates a list of 3-5 words for the user to select from.
 * User selects one by typing: <1>, <2>, <3>, <4>, <5> into console
 Add a timer:
-Markup: * And a timer that tracks user time elapsed and outputs at the end of the game.
+* And a timer that tracks user time elapsed and outputs at the end of the game.
 * Perhaps a time limit per guess?
 See a 26 letter alphabet to help:
-Markup: * Shows updatable alphabet to help, crosses out letters already used Players can enter their name at the start of the game, stored in an array, and outputted on victory/defeat screen.
+* Shows updatable alphabet to help, crosses out letters already used Players can enter their name at the start of the game, stored in an array, and outputted on victory/defeat screen.
 For 2 player game, add RNG/Coin Flip for who goes first.
 In a 2 player game, If playing again, switch starting player